EricTheBigWang/Zero-Maintenance-Factory-Design-Pattern/README.md

 # Why is this practical?

 If the user creates many different product types, the factory accomodates.
-Inside the factory class, the user does not evaluate each name case-by-case.
+The user does not evaluate each name case-by-case.